Trekking in Nepal during August

 - It can continue to rain for a few days occasionally.

-- The leeches start coming out in the elevations below 2400 meters if it starts to rain.
+- The leeches start coming out in elevations below 2400 meters if it rains.

-- August is the monsoon’s middle; rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
+- August is the monsoon’s middle; rains could disrupt domestic flights to or from Short take-off and landing strips (STOL) airports like Lukla, Jomsom, and Juphal.
 In addition, landslides can block roads causing delays in your holiday program.